 Using surveys, forecasters can gain a lot of valuable insights that simply can’t be mined from a sales figure.
 They can help paint a better picture of your customer and their needs, inform marketing efforts, and identify opportunities.

-Developed by the RAND Corporation in the 1950s and still popular today, the Delphi method of forecasting leverages the opinion of industry experts to make a demand forecast.
+Often used in conjunction with an expert opinion, the Delphi Method was developed by the RAND Corporation in the 1950s and still popular today.
+The Delphi method of forecasting leverages the opinion of industry experts to make a demand forecast.
 Here’s how it works, in a nutshell: